bearitt/COSC310Project/README.md

 Receives the user input, then calls the appropriate class based on the input type in the receiveQuery method.
 The delayResponse method creates an ellipsis string for 1.5 seconds before the chatbot responds to simulate the chatbot typing a response to the user.
+The parse method calls Lemma.lemmatize to split the input sentence into word stems, then performs a spellcheck on every word in the sentence. receiveQuery calls Bot.parse, then uses a series of if statements to determine if the query is asking for help, if the query contains a date value (call NERConfidence.getSpecial), and whether or not the query is a question.

 ### Greeting
 Contains two methods to hail the user.
 The hello method returns a greeting